Tobias112358/solidity_smart_contracts/README.md

 # solidity_smart_contracts

 #Tokenomics
-We expect to blast off on a spaceX rocket to mars with Elon :))
+We do blast off on a spaceX rocket to mars with Elon :))

 #Code